simplygreatwork/obvious/README.md

 ## Features

-- A small, hackable, inspectable library for learning quantum computing.
+- A small, hackable, optimized library for learning quantum computing.
 - Trace gate operations to display state changes as gates are applied.
 - Prints amplitude, probability, and phase.
 - Reasonably performant for 10 - 20 qubits using the quantastica engine.
 - Primarly focus is to create a breadth of easy to follow quantum computing examples.
+- Compare and contrast desired outcomes and non-desired outcomes.

 ## Goals

 - Create simple examples of basic quantum circuits.
-	- Even go as far as to illustrate classical math concepts such as:
+	- Even go as far as to illustrate concepts such as:
+		- 	how phase is calculated
+		- 	how magnitude is calculated
+		- 	matrix multiplication
 		- 	Math.log
 		- 	Math.Pi
 		- 	angles and radian conversion
 		- 	least common multiple
 		- 	greatest common denominator
 		- 	continued fractions
 		- 	power mod
 		- 	power factor
 		- 	binary bit math
 		- 	complex numbers
-	- 	how phase is calculated

-- Keep as much helper syntax inside each example.
-Don't obfuscate with layers.
+- Keep as much helper code inside each example.
+Try not to obfuscate with additional separate layers.
-	- If an example uses the quantum fourier transform, implement the QFT as a seperate function inside the example.
+	- If an example illustrates the quantum fourier transform primarily, implement the QFT as a seperate function inside the example.
-	- If an example examples two qubits, implement the entanglement as a seperate function inside the example.
+	- If an example entangles two qubits, implement the entanglement as a seperate function inside the example.
 	- If an example uses a qubit or qubit range helper object, implement as a seperate function inside the example.

-- Keep helper modules as composible as possible:
+- Keep helper modules as composible and as independent as possible:
 	- For example, converting bit arrays to an from integers and strings is implemented independently from circuits.
 	- For example, the core circuit implementations are seperate from the circuit class used by examples.
 		- Allows for custom displays and custom debugging and tracing.